taarifa/Taarifa_Web/README.markdown

     #####NOTE: The process of configuring file permissions is different for various operating systems.
 Here are some helpful links about permissions for the Windows (http://support.microsoft.com/kb/308419) and Unix (http://www.washington.edu/computing/unix/permissions.html) operating systems.

-* ####Create the Ushahidi database
+* ####Create the Taarifa database
-    Ushahidi stores all its information in a database.
-You must therefore create this database in order to install Ushahidi.
+    Taarifa stores all its information in a database.
+You must therefore create this database in order to install Taarifa.
 This is done as follows:

         mysqladmin -u 'username' -p create 'databasename'